|Home||Parent||Team||Coach||Referee||Safety||Regional Info||FAQ||Kids Zone

+The purpose of the Sportsmanship program is to build character through soccer.
 The principles of safety, fair play, and enjoyment are the key points of the program.
 The key idea is RESPECT - respect for the participants, officials, coaches, spectators and for the game.

 San Mateo AYSO uses a sportsmanship program designed to promote positive sportsmanship in the U10, U12 and U14 Divisions through the consistent, objective awarding of sportsmanship points by referees during regular season and tournament play.

 The Sportsmanship Program utilizes a points rating system to reward and reinforce positive behavior during games.
 Points are awarded by game officials.

 The point system to be used is based on a four-point scale (0-3) in which both positive and negative sportsmanship by players, coaches and spectators is recognized through the addition or subtraction of sportsmanship points.
 Sportsmanship points will be awarded as follows:

 Sportsmanship points will be used as qualification criteria for post-season tournament play:

 Sportsmanship points will be reported weekly on the AYSO Web site.